Playing in Tune

 The most significant element of pure tuning as it relates to the overtone series — and the key element — are the ratios between the 3rd and 4th partial (major 3rd) and the 4th and 5th partial (minor 3rd).
 These ratios deviate significantly from equal temperament.

 Pure tuning is based on playing in a key (i.e., C Major, A minor, etc.).
 When intervals are sounded together using just intonation, beats are NOT produced when using the correct ratios.
 The simplest explanation of the difference is the pitch adjustment when playing on the 3rd, 6th, and 7th degree of a scale.
 The 2nd, 4th, and 5th degrees of the scale also deviate from equal temperament but to a lesser degree.
 Another way to look at this is that the note “C” in the tonality of C Major or minor is centered at equal temperament, yet C in A minor is above equal temperament and C in Ab Major is below equal temperament.

-Unlike equal temperament which has one interval size, playing a scale in pure tuning involves 3 interval sizes which are based on the natural ratios of the overtone series.
-The major scale starts out this way: the major tone, Do to Re, (whole step #1) is 204 cents.
-The minor tone, Re to Mi (whole step #2) is 184 cents, and the half-step, Mi to Fa, which is referred to as the semi-tone is 112 cents.
-These intervals sizes repeat within the scale.
+Unlike equal temperament which has one interval size for each half step or whole step, playing a scale in pure tuning involves 3 interval sizes which are based on the natural ratios of the overtone series.
+The major scale is made up of:

 The major primary chords (I, IV, and V) are all identical in the spacing of the major third using the same mathematical ratios: the 3rd of the each primary chord is 14 cents below equal temperament.
 The root of IV is 2 cents below equal temperament and the root of the dominant (V) is 2 cents above equal temperament.
 Doing the math may be confusing but the outcome is the same.